gouherdanish/gouherdanish.github.io/_posts/2025-03-25-aws-notes-elb.md

     - Each request from the client is treated as completely new
     - Ex. if you log in and the session ID isn't saved in a cookie (or URL, or storage), the server forgets you on the next request — you'll be logged out or prompted again
 - Cookies maintain "state" to the otherwise stateless HTTP protocol
-- Cookies enable Load Balancer stickiness by redirecting same client to the same backend instance
+- Cookies enable Load Balancer "stickiness" by redirecting same client to the same backend instance
     - works for CLB, ALB, NLB
     - we can control expiration date of the cookie
     - may bring imbalance to the load over EC2 instances